 Yuvan Shankar Raja

-Mini Bio: Yuvan Shankar Raja is an Indian film Actor, Music Composer, and Editor.
+Mini Bio: Yuvan Shankar Raja is an Indian film Actor, Music Composer, Editor, and Music.

 Yuvan Shankar Raja is an Indian singer-songwriter, film score and soundtrack composer, and occasional lyricist from Chennai, Tamil Nadu.
 He has predominantly scored music for Tamil films.
 The youngest son of noted film composer Ilaiyaraaja, he began his musical career in 1996, at age 16, when he composed the film score for Aravindhan.
 After initial struggle, he made his big break with the Thulluvadho Ilamai soundtrack (2001), and evolved as one of Tamil cinema's most sought-after composers by the mid-2000s.